 The first thing you should know is that ladybugs are not a threat to the safety of your family.
 Ladybugs don’t usually bite, and they don’t carry any harmful diseases.
 Ladybugs are a nuisance more than anything and can create a stench when disturbed.

 Some other interesting ladybug facts include:

-- Ladybugs don’t usually lay their eggs indoors, they normally enter your home to stay warm for the winter.
+- Don’t usually lay their eggs indoors, they normally enter your home to stay warm for the winter.

-- Ladybugs are beneficial to gardens because they dine on aphids.
+- They are beneficial to gardens because they dine on aphids.

-- Ladybugs are drawn to light colored homes or homes with natural wood siding.
+- They're drawn to light-colored homes or homes with natural wood siding.

 - Ladybugs love older homes that feature lots of cracks and crevices.

-- Ladybugs return to the same sites year after year by following a trail of pheromones.
+- They return to the same sites year after year by following a trail of pheromones.